CHESS-mission/digital_twin_CubeSat/README.md

 During the simulation, relevant information and progress updates can be displayed in the terminal:

-1. **Earth Orientation Data Update**: If running the application for the first time or after a prolonged period, the necessary Earth orientation data tables required by the `astropy.utils.iers`z module are automatically downloaded and a message is displayed.
+1. **Earth Orientation Data Update**: If running the application for the first time or after a prolonged period, the necessary Earth orientation data tables required by the `astropy.utils.iers` module are automatically downloaded and a message is displayed.
 If the tables are already up-to-date, a message confirms their current status.

 2. **Simulation Logging (Optional)**: If `"verbose"` is set to `"yes"` in the **simulation** configuration file, detailed logs are displayed, including class initializations and progress updates at every 1,000 timesteps, along with the final runtime.